TimIsabella/FDM_3D_Printer_FlowManager/README.md

 length to the nozzle tip can be offset with near perfect extrusion precision, making literally any FDM 3D printer capable of detailed prints previously unheard of while also eliminating failures.

-## Future Work?
+## Current Development
 Development for this project stopped in early 2020.
-Although the diameter measurement function performed far better than I ever anticipated, I ran into difficulty with proprietary communication methods for different printer manufacturers, therefore this project would probably be best suited on a Raspberry PI board and connected to the OctoPrint platform.
+Although the diameter measurement function performed far better than I ever anticipated, I ran into difficulty with proprietary communication methods for different printer manufacturers, therefore this project would probably be best suited on a Raspberry PI board and connected to the OctoPrint platform, although that would limit its use to higher end printers.

 Moreover, it may be possible to source a linear hall effect sensor that runs on 3v which can be connected directly to the two I/O ports of the ESP8266, and the board flashed with all code necessary using MicroPython,